THE FIRST CUT (25 min read)

 "It does take a few runnings to decide finally how long things should be, especially scenes which do not have narrative advancement as their guideline."

 2001: A Space Odyssey was released on April 2, 1968, but edits were made "between April 5 and 9, 1969 and detailed instructions were sent to theater owners already showing the film, in order that they might put the trims into effect."
-17 of the 19 minutes of footage were recovered in 2010, and show that he added some titles to orient the audience, and cut things like, "an entire sequence of several shots in which Dave Bowman searches for the replacement antenna part in storage."
+17 of the 19 minutes of footage were recovered in 2010, Here is what the IMDB page says was cut:

 "I always try to look at a completed film as if I had never seen it before.
 I usually have several weeks to run the film, alone and with audiences.
 Only in this way can you judge length.
 I've always done precisely that with my previous films; for example, after a screening of Dr. Strangelove I cut out a final scene in which the Russians and Americans in the War Room engage in a free-for-all fight with custard pies.
 I decided it was farce and not consistent with the satiric tone of the rest of the film.
 So there was nothing unusual about the cutting I did on 2001, except for the eleventh-hour way in which I had to do it."